 Gothic Rock, Post Punk, Deathrock band formed c 2001 by Vladimir Munoz (vocals, bass) originally of Santiago de Chile.
 Partner: Lisa Miles (electroviolin).
 Now Based in North America.

-We are so pleased that our new album ARCHAIC FIRES is finally out (released 12/25/19)... and that our Los Angeles and Southern California tour with Ravens Moreland band (Bruce Moreland & Linda LeSabre), as well as Rikk Agnew Band was a great success and blast. (more on how that came about, below).
+We are so pleased that our new album ARCHAIC FIRES is finally out (released 12/25/19)... and that our Los Angeles and Southern California tour with Ravens Moreland band (Bruce Moreland & Linda LeSabre), as well as Rikk Agnew Band was a great success and blast.
+(More on LA and how that came about, below).

-The first weekend in LA had the band's album release gig, along with Ravens' new material as well, on Thursday eve Feb 13 (presented by local gothic events promoter Luna Negra) at The Alibi in Palm Springs.
+As for the West Coast gigs... the first weekend had the band's album release gig, along with Ravens' new material as well, on Thursday eve Feb 13 (presented by local gothic events promoter Luna Negra) at The Alibi in Palm Springs.
 The desert road trip out there in Ravens' van, and after-crash with friends of drummer Linda LeSabre was something we'll never forget.
 Next up was Eddie Lopez's The Redwood in downtown LA that Saturday, also with Ravens.
 Photos there were shot by LA's premier punk photographer Deb Frazin.
 On Feb 26 at midnight, JESUCRISIS performed live on KXLU 88.9 FM, and the wrap-up finale gig was in Anaheim, at The Doll Hut.
 There, JESUCRISIS played a supercharged deathrock set in a very punk setting, opening for Ravens Moreland and then the Rikk Agnew Band.
 The fun wasn't over till Rikk invited Lisa & Vladimir, both this time (see below) up to sing on "Deathwish."
 Memorable beyond words.

 Back story to LA: